-SAMSTIP Teacher Internship Bursary South Africa 2021 – 2022
+SAMSTIP Teacher Internship Bursary South Africa 2022 – 2023

 ABOUT THE COMPANY – SAMSTIP

 SAMSTIP Teacher Internship Bursary South Africa 2022 – 2023 | The Southern African Mathematics and Science Teacher Intern Programme (SAMSTIP) aims to get to the root cause of skills shortage within South Africa, which is a lack of quality mathematics and science teachers.
-The programme focuses on quality education provided by ISASA member schools to produce mathematics and science teachers, by increasing the number of school-leavers from disadvantaged communities to pass mathematics.
+The programme focuses on quality education provided by ISASA member schools to produce mathematics and science teachers, by increasing the number of school-leavers from disadvantaged communities passing mathematics.

-ISASA represent a range of educational levels, religious affiliations, socio-economic and cultural communities.
+ISASA represent a range of educational levels, religious affiliations, and socio-economic and cultural communities.
 The organisation aims to create an environment whereby quality education is available to all students across southern Africa.

-ABOUT THE BURSARY PROGRAMME – FIELDS COVERED
+ABOUT THE SAMSTIP BURSARY PROGRAMME – FIELDS COVERED

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- South African citizen
+- You must be a South African citizen (born in South Africa)

-HOW TO APPLY FOR THE BURSARY
+HOW TO APPLY FOR THE SAMSTIP BURSARY

 - ID document (certified copy)

-- Matric certificate, if completed Matric (certified copy)
+- Matric certificate (certified copy)

 CONTACT THE BURSARY PROVIDER